li-phone/DetectionCompetition/mmdet-v2/docs/get_started.md

 | 2.1.0               | mmcv>=0.5.9, <=0.6.1|
 | 2.0.0               | mmcv>=0.5.1, <=0.5.8|

-Note: You need to run `pip uninstall mmcv` first if you have mmcv installed.
+**Note:** You need to run `pip uninstall mmcv` first if you have mmcv installed.
 If mmcv and mmcv-full are both installed, there will be `ModuleNotFoundError`.

 ## Installation

+### Prepare environment

 1. Create a conda virtual environment and activate it.

     ```shell
-    conda create -n open-mmlab python=3.7 -y
+    conda create -n openmmlab python=3.7 -y
-    conda activate open-mmlab
+    conda activate openmmlab
     ```

 2. Install PyTorch and torchvision following the [official instructions](https://pytorch.org/), e.g.,